DJF3/Webex-Message-space-archiver/README.md

 ## Bugs Fixed in release v17h-v19

+- CODE: steps appeared twice: #7, #7, #8.
+NOW have #7, #8, #9   (v19)
+- SEARCH: if you haven't set your space ID, the search function doesn't work!    (v19)
 - DOWNLOAD: could cause a KeyError: 'content-disposition'.
 Code now deals with this situation.   (v18b9)
+- HTML: header height wrong (66px) - changed to 76px because of 2nd line with space info    (v19)
 - HTML: code still contained: <spark-mention> tags - they do nothing - removed.   (v18b9)
 - AVATAR: step 4 had a wrong reference to members.personId that should have been members['personId']   (v18b5)
 - AVATAR: Display user avatar+msg when the same user writes a msg >60 seconds after the prev message   (v18b4)